juandpinto/thesis-manuscript/source/13_results.md

 The *Frequency Dictionary of Spoken Hebrew* in its entirety can be found as an electronic supplement to this thesis (in CSV format) or at the following GitHub repository: *<https://github.com/juandpinto/opus-frequencies>*.
 It contains the most common 5,000 lemmas of conversation Modern Hebrew, as found in the *OpenSubtitles2018* corpus.
 A sample of the first 1,000 lemmas is included in [*Appendix A*](#appendix-a).

-For discussion purposes, a small sample of the first 30 items is here presented.
+For discussion purposes, a small sample of the first 30 entries is here presented.

 |    LEMMA | RANK | DISPERSION |  FREQUENCY |  RANGE |
 |---------:|-----:|-----------:|-----------:|-------:|